Chapter 1: The Investigation: Kenneth Copeland, Creflo Dollar, Paula White, Benny Hinn, Joyce Meyer and Eddie Long|

 Quite obviously Kevin Gerald and the people who endorse his books all share the same poor theology.
 Among other things they all believe that God intended them to be wealthy.
 Chris Hodges bought his 6500+ sq. ft. home in Birmingham Alabama in 2010 for the cool sum of $890,000.

 Anyway, I digress.
 Here is an example of how a momentous announcement made by Jesus can be made to seem that He was saying something He was not.
-In chapter three of Good things: Seeing Your Life Through The Lens Of God's Favor Kevin Gerald quotes Luke 4:18-19 at the top of the page,
+Chapter three of Kevin Gerald’s book Good things: Seeing Your Life Through The Lens Of God's Favor opens with the words

 The Spirit of the Lord is on me,